sonic-net/SONiC/doc/sonic-build-system/build-enhancements.md

 - When multiple builds are triggered on the same build server that creates parallel building issue because all the build jobs are trying to create the same docker with latest tag.
 This happens only when sonic dockers are built using native host dockerd for sonic docker image creation.

-- This feature creates all sonic dockers as user sonic dockers and then, while saving and loading the user sonic dockers, it rename the user sonic dockers into correct sonic dockers with tag as latest.
+- This feature creates all sonic dockers with user tag.
+- While saving and loading the sonic dockers, it rename the sonic dockers with appropriate user tag.
+- Docker image Load and Save operations are protected with global lock.
+- The user tag is created with combination of user name and SHA ID of Docker control files(Dockerfile.j2, etc)
+- Different user tag is genenrated for a different branch of the same user.

 - Docker image save sequence protected with lock as bellow,
 	- docker_image_lock()
-	- docker tag docker-name-\<user\>:latest docker-name:latest
+	- docker tag docker-name-\<user-tag\>:latest docker-name:latest
-	- docker save docker-name:latest > docker-name-\<user\>.gz
+	- docker save docker-name:latest > docker-name-\<user-tag\>.gz
 	- docker rm docker-name:latest
 	- docker_image_unlock()

 - Docker image load sequence protected with lock as bellow,
 	- docker_image_lock()
-	- docker load -i < docker-name-\<user\>.gz
+	- docker load -i < docker-name-\<user-tag\>.gz
-	- docker tag docker-name:latest docker-name-\<user\>:latest
+	- docker tag docker-name:latest docker-name-\<user-tag\>:latest
 	- docker rm docker-name:latest
 	- docker_image_unlock()